feloex/yesorno/README.md

 - yes + yes counter
 - no + no counter

-plz leave a star to suport independent developers
+plz leave a star to support independent developers